Farix1337/Farix1337/README.md

 ### Hi there 👋

-I am Andreas Löhe and i am currently an employee of paydirekt GmbH which provides the payment service paydirekt and giropay for german online payments.
+I am Andreas Löhe and i am currently an employee of Accenture.

 # 🔭 I’m currently working on ...